Skip to page content

 More serious risks

-• Injuries to the bladder, ureters (narrow tubes between the bladder and the kidneys), bowel or blood vessels, requiring further surgery, a blood transfusion or a longer admission.
+• Injuries to the bladder, ureters (narrow tubes between the bladder and the kidneys), bowel or blood vessels, requiring further investigations or surgery, blood transfusion or longer admission.

-• Blood loss can sometimes be heavy during the surgery and this may mean that you will need a blood transfusion.
+• Blood loss can sometimes be heavy during the surgery and this may mean that you need a blood transfusion or use of cell salvage which uses your own blood lost at the surgery and is given back to you after being filtered and washed.

-• Anaesthetics carry a small risk and you will be asked by your doctors about any medical problems that might increase those risks.
+• Anaesthetics carry a small risk and you will be asked by your doctors, before the surgery, about any medical problems that might increase those risks.

 • Thromboses (blood clots in the leg or chest) are uncommon after this surgery.
-Preventative treatment will be discussed.
+Preventative treatment will be discussed and you will be given blood thinning injections during your stay in the hospital.
+Your doctor will discuss with you if blood thinners are needed for a longer period.

 When can I resume my normal diet?

-You may be able to have a drink a few hours after your surgery, until then you will be given fluids via the cannula in your arm.
+You may be able to drink a few hours after the surgery, until then you will have a drip into your cannula to provide you with fluids to keep you hydrated.
 You will usually be eating and drinking normally within a day of the surgery.

 How long will I be in hospital?